soobinrho/soobinrho/README.md

 <br>

-If you want to check out how I deploy these web apps: https://github.com/soobinrho/deploy-nsustain.com
+If you want to see my code for deploying these web apps: https://github.com/soobinrho/deploy-nsustain.com

 <br>